Insiders Who Believe Their Stock Has Bottomed - Weekly Update (04/09/20 - 04/16/20)

 In this section, I will provide a list of the 10 insider purchases with the highest market capitalisation:

-- JPMorgan's (JPM) director Stephen B. Burke bought a staggering $6.6 bln worth of shares last week.
+- JPMorgan's (JPM) director Stephen B. Burke bought a staggering $6.6 mln worth of shares last week.
 JPMorgan is one of the biggest banks worldwide.
 This purchase could imply that the director expects JPM to come out of the COVID-19 crisis stronger than other banks.

 - Huntington Ingalls Industries' (HII) director Philip M. Bilden bought $600K worth of stock last week.
 Huntington is one of the leading American naval military construction groups.
 The company is attractively valued at a P/E of 9.5 and FCF yield of 5.88%.
 Also, the company has a steady growth trajectory, high returns on invested capital ("ROIC") and strong backlog.
 This stock could definitely be seen as a buy.